 Froelich, Maggie

-Assistant Professor of New Testament & Christian Identity

-PhD Exams Coordinator

-BA, Scripps College; MA & PhD, Claremont School of Theology; MLIS, University of Missouri
+Assistant Professor of New Testament & Early Christian Identity BA, Scripps College; MA & PhD, Claremont School of Theology; MLIS, University of Missouri

-(in process)

 Dr. Froelich is a scholar of the New Testament and early Christian history, as well as a librarian committed to issues of access in scholarly communication.
-She holds a BA in religious studies from Scripps College, and MA and PhD in New Testament studies from CST and is completing her MLIS at the University of Missouri, Columbia.
+She holds a BA in religious studies from Scripps College, a MA and PhD in New Testament studies from CST, and an MLIS at the University of Missouri, Columbia.